The deadline for this program has passed. The description below is for information purposes only.

 - Stipend: $25,000, plus funds for research costs of up to $3,000 and for university fees of up to $5,000

 - Completed applications must be submitted through the ACLS Online Fellowship Application system (ofa.acls.org) no later than 9 p.m.
-Eastern Standard Time, October 24, 2012.
+Eastern Daylight Time, October 23, 2013.

-ACLS will award 65 Fellowships in this competition for a one-year term beginning between June and September 2013 for the 2013-2014 academic year.
-The Fellowship tenure may be carried out in residence at the Fellow's home institution, abroad, or at another appropriate site for the research.
-These Fellowships may not be held concurrently with any other fellowship or grant.
+ACLS will award 65 fellowships in this competition for a one-year term beginning between June and September 2014 for the 2014-2015 academic year.
+The fellowship tenure may be carried out in residence at the fellow's home institution, abroad, or at another appropriate site for the research.
+These fellowships may not be held concurrently with any other fellowship or grant.

 The total award of up to $33,000 includes a stipend plus additional funds for university fees and research support.
 In addition to the monetary support that the fellowship offers, Dissertation Completion Fellows are able to apply to participate in a seminar on preparing for the academic job market.
 The seminar takes place over three days in the fall of the fellowship year.